Turkcell: Company background

 Turkcell also provides IPTV service in Turkey.

 In October 2020, TVF Bilgi Teknolojileri Iletisim Hizmetleri Yatirim Sanayi ve Ticaret A.S. a subsidiary of Turkey Wealth Fund, the wealth fund of the Republic of Turkey, acquired control of 26.2% of Turkcell.
-19.8% of Turkcell’s shares are controlled by the second largest shareholder IMTIS Holdings S.a r.l., an entity in which Letterone Investment Holdings S.A. has an indirect economic interest.
+19.8% of Turkcell's shares are controlled by the second-largest shareholder IMTIS Holdings S.a r.l., an entity in which Letterone Investment Holdings S.A. has an indirect economic interest.

 Coverage area

-Turkcell provides coverage of an area that, as of March 31, 2007, includes 100% of the population living in cities of 3,000 or more people, 97.21% of the total population, and 80.44% of Turkey's land area.
+Turkcell provides coverage of an area that, as of 31 March 2007, includes 100% of the population living in cities of 3,000 or more people, 97.21% of the total population, and 80.44% of Turkey's land area.
 The company has a few blind spots, especially in mountainous areas in the Eastern region.

 Northern Cyprus

 Turkcell also operates overseas.
-Its Northern Cyprus brand is known as Kuzey Kıbrıs Turkcell (North Cyprus Turkcell) which operates in the Northern Cyprus only.
+Its Northern Cyprus brand is known as Kuzey Kıbrıs Turkcell (North Cyprus Turkcell) which operates only in the Northern Cyprus.
 KKTcell runs completely separately from Turkey's Turkcell, although the ownership of the network is the same.
-KKTcell is also the North's largest Network Provider at the moment, in terms of registered users and network coverage.
+KKTcell is currently also the North's largest Network Provider in terms of registered users and network coverage.
 KKTcell numbers can be distinguished from Mainland Turkey Turkcell numbers easily, as KKTcell numbers begin with 90 (533) 8XX-XXXX.

 Roaming

-Turkcell has international roaming agreements with 605 operators in 201 countries as of September, 2008.
-It claims to have more international GPRS roaming agreements than any other operator (356 operators in 143 countries as of August 31, 2008).
+Turkcell has international roaming agreements with 605 operators in 201 countries as of September 2008.
+It claims to have more international GPRS roaming agreements than any other operator (356 operators in 143 countries as of 31 August 2008).
 It also applies discounted roaming costs when calling from a Turkcell mobile to a KKTurkcell number.